TheTrustyPwo/Superposition/src/text/interference/main.md

 ## History Of Interference
 In Ancient times, the concept of wave interference was not well understood, but early observations of light patterns can be traced back to ancient civilizations.

 The understanding of interference began to take shape with the development of wave theory in the early 18th century, with the famous **Thomas Young's Double-Slit Experiment (1801)** showing the strange behaviours of light.
-While there were many mathematical approaches afterwards to calculate the interference patterns, it was only in the early 20th century that the concept of **particle wave duelity** slowly began to take shape.
+While there were many mathematical approaches afterwards to calculate the interference patterns, it was only in the early 20th century that the concept of **particle wave duality** slowly began to take shape.

 With that, more and more people started to accept the idea that small particles, such as the **Electron and Photons**, are able to exist in a superpositional state, both as a particle and a wave at the same time when unobserved.